Supporting A Balanced Life

 Keiko has been practicing Shiatsu Therapy since 1981.

 When someone experiences physical pain, we must ask why the body isn’t able to heal itself.
 The therapist identifies imbalances that block this natural healing.
-This can be done using Muscle Testing which may pinpoint: specific food allergies, sensitivities or intolerances; nutritional imbalances; stress caused by emotional imbalances; and environmental sensitivities.
+This can be done using Muscle Testing (kinesiology) which may pinpoint: specific food allergies, sensitivities or intolerances; nutritional imbalances; stress caused by emotional imbalances; and environmental sensitivities.
 Once the source of imbalance is found, treatment desensitizes it, and healing can begin.

 With Keiko’s encouragement, patients may choose to take responsibility, make important lifestyle changes, and improve their quality of life.

 Oriental Medicine treats the person, not the disease, by fortifying the body's own healing capabilities.
 In general, acute cases will respond more quickly, and chronic cases will take more time.
 But each of us responds to stress, illness, and injury in our own way, and the required remedy will be chosen accordingly.
 Each of us will respond to treatment differently.
 It is therefore impossible to predict exactly how many treatments you will need, but most will benefit within four visits.

 What can Templeton Healing Arts treat?

 •Stress / Anxiety / Depression

 Return Visit Discount for 70 years and older = $85